kshji/go/csv2xlsx/README.md

 	those will replace value of variable.

 ## TODO
- - option support for default format **date** and **number**
- - full support for formulas.
-Currently formulas which include " chars are not so good, need to do something before csv parser.
+ - date format not work as I like

 ## LICENSE